M4v3R/ff7-terraform/README.md

 It will decompile the worldmap scripts and put each script in a separate file, so you can read and edit it.

-In future it will let you recompile the world lgp archive based on your changed scripts, so you can modify the game's behavior.
+Finally, it will let you recompile the world lgp archive based on your changed scripts, so you can modify the game's behavior.

 ## Usage